vedaldi/practical-object-category-recognition/doc/instructions.md

 ### Stage 1.H: Vary the image representation

 An important practical aspect of image descriptors is their normalization.
 For example, if we regard the CNN descriptor as a discrete probability distribution it would seem natural that its elements should sum to 1.
-This is the same as normalizing the descriptor vectors in L1 norm.
+This is the same as normalizing the descriptor vectors in the L1 norm.
 However, in `exercise1.m` L2 normalization (sum of squares) is used instead.

 > **Task:** Modify `exercise1.m` to use L1 normalization and no normalization and measure the performance change.